Turkish alphabet: Political and cultural aspects

 The historian Bernard Lewis has described the introduction of the new alphabet as "not so much practical as pedagogical, as social and cultural – and Mustafa Kemal, in forcing his people to accept it, was slamming a door on the past as well as opening a door to the future".
 It was accompanied by a systematic effort to rid the Turkish language of Arabic and Persian loanwords, often replacing them with revived early Turkic words.
-However, the same reform also rid the language of many Western loanwords, especially French, in favor of Turkic words, albeit to a lesser degree.
+The reform also rid the language of many Western loanwords, especially French, in favor of Turkic words, albeit to a lesser degree.
 Atatürk told his friend Falih Rıfkı Atay, who was on the government's Language Commission, that by carrying out the reform, "we were going to cleanse the Turkish mind from its Arabic roots."

 Yaşar Nabi, a leading journalist, argued in the 1960s that the alphabet reform had been vital in creating a new Western-oriented identity for Turkey.
 He noted that younger Turks, who had only been taught the Latin script, were at ease in understanding Western culture but were quite unable to engage with Middle Eastern culture.
 The new script was adopted very rapidly and soon gained widespread acceptance.
 Even so, older people continued to use the Turkish Arabic script in private correspondence, notes and diaries until well into the 1960s.